muslih/octoblog/source/_posts/2013-06-12-sinatra-reloader.markdown

 require 'sinatra'
 require 'sinatra/reloader' if development?
 ```
-Now, i just could say good bay `Ctrl+C` i do not use you anymore, all i ned just only simple reload my page for my exsiting code.
+Now, i just could say good bye `Ctrl+C` i do not use you anymore, all i need just only simple reload my page for my exsiting code.